Do you know that texting can be used for therapy? Learn how texts from professionals can therapize you.

 - Nonverbal cues are lost.

-Can Therapy Be Harmful?
+Is Therapy Harmful?

-What Should I Not Tell My Therapist?
+What Not To Tell My Therapist?

-You can tell your therapist anything.
+You can tell your counselor anything.
 However, do this at your own pace.
 You don’t need to share everything during the first session.
 Take your time until you feel comfortable sharing difficult experiences.
-Rest assured, therapists are required to keep your sessions confidential except if they have reasonable cause to suspect that a client is dangerous to themselves or someone.
+Rest assured, counselors are required to keep your sessions confidential except if they have reasonable cause to suspect that a client is dangerous to themselves or someone.
 They may need to have a third party involved in this case.

-Is It OK To Hug My Therapist?
+Can I Hug My Therapist?

 It depends on the therapist.
 Some will be perfectly OK with the idea, and some won’t.

-What Are The Signs Of A Bad Therapist?
+Signs Of A Bad Therapist

 Here are some signs of a lousy therapist to watch out for: